The 2 Best Ways to Make Content Marketing Fun Again

 So, how can small businesses, large companies and ad agencies do that?

-How can we tune out the constant drone of “sell, Sell, SELL!”, put our heads together with our sales department and do something that satisfies our itch to engage prospects (and ourselves), while still touching on all the comparative advantage points the folks over in Sales supply us with?
+How can we put our heads together to come up with content that satisfies our itch to engage prospects (and ourselves), while still touching on all the comparative advantage points the folks over in Sales supply us with?

 Never fear.
-We’re about to tell you the two best ways to inject some fun back into your content marketing schemes.
+We’re about to tell you the two best ways to inject some fun back into your content marketing strategy.
 Step back from the ledge, relax, and read on.

 Try new content formats.